Benefits from Link Building: A Case Study

 Links Improve Your Website’s Authority

-The link generated more than improved ranking for the page.
+The link generated more than an improved ranking for the page.
 It seems to have generated more traffic to the website as a whole- even beyond the page that received the link.
 Look at the relationship between traffic from the search engines to the landing page (orange, below) against overall organic search traffic to the website as a whole (the blue line):

 If you recall the graphs for organic search traffic to the page shown above, you can tell how much more organic search traffic the website received as a whole- so much so that the other graph appears flat overall!